beyimjan/shell-whiz/README.md

 - **Revisions:** If the suggested command is not exactly what you need, you are on a different platform, or you want to see other options, you can ask for a revision.
 It will suggest a different command that is similar to the previous one.
 - **Customization:** You can customize the behavior of Shell Whiz by using command line arguments.
 For example, you can set PowerShell as your shell, disable automatic explanations, or use the `gpt-4` model instead of the default `gpt-3.5-turbo` model.

-## Supported platforms

-Shell Whiz is designed to work on various platforms and shells, but it is best suited for Bash on Linux.
-However, it may sometimes suggest commands that are not compatible with your specific platform or terminal.
-If this happens, feel free to request a revision.

 ## Installation and setup

 To install Shell Whiz, run the following command: